poxuan/mvcs/README_EN.md

    * choose the number of Callmecsx\Mvcs
 3. Edit config/mvcs.php to fit your program.

+> All commands following can not work on production machine.

 ## The Command make:mvcs

-It work to create a file with clear template.
+This command create a series of files from clear template.

 > Use it just like this: \
 > php artisan make:mvcs {model} {--force=} {--only=} {--connect=}